Song Joong-ki, Song Hye-kyo, Lee Min-ho Face Threat, Lotte Website Hacked

 — Mey美天花(I'm Minoz) (@MeyMinoz) March 1, 2017

 There are, of course, a tiny number of A-listers who, for a while, remained unaffected from the Hallyu ban like Jun Ji-hyun, Song Hye-kyo, Kim Soo-hyun and Park Hae-jin.
 These stars appeared in outdoor billboards and printed media and renewed advertising contracts.
-However, of late none of them appeared on television.
+However, of late, none of them have appeared on television.

 The travel ban will affect South Korean economy as well as Hallyu stars.

-For instance, Jeju Island in South Korea started attracting lot of tourists after the recently concluded K-drama, The Legend of the Blue Sea, portrayed its rich, deep blue waters.
-The mini series starring Lee Min-ho and Jun Ji Hyun showcased the beauty of Jeju Island, thereby increasing the tourist count.
+For instance, Jeju Island in South Korea started attracting a lot of tourists after the recently concluded K-drama, The Legend of the Blue Sea, portrayed its rich, deep blue waters.
+The mini-series, starring Lee Min-ho and Jun Ji Hyun, showcased the beauty of Jeju Island, thereby increasing the tourist count.

 As the island is visa-free, more tourists, especially from China, flocked in to experience its stunning grandeur.
 However, this number will see a decline if Chinese tourists are prevented from visiting South Korea.